Holmquist + Gardiner

 The regional residential market is moving fast.
 The current time from opening the listing to signing a contract is five to seven days, and the average time to close is 14 to 21 days.

 Greater King County is now outperforming Seattle metro, which is unusual but a growing trend.
-Sales and prices are up in Snohomish and Pierce Counties and Eastern Washington is seeing a increase as well.
+Sales and prices are up in Snohomish and Pierce Counties and Eastern Washington is seeing an increase as well.
 It is a seller’s market, especially for the more limited supply of higher-end properties.

 Price v.
 Supply Over Last 5-Years